-- Example: you're going home from school and your dad takes a different road to your house - That's not right!: Dad, you went the wrong way...go that way, you're going the wrong way - I don't do anything: Oh, there's more than one way to get home!
+- Example: you're going home from school and your dad takes a different road to your house - That's not right!: Dad, you went the wrong way...go that way, you're going the wrong way - I don't do anything-go with the flow: Oh, there's more than one way to get home!
 It seemed shorter too!